GateNLP/python-gatenlp/docs/index.md

 ## Overview of the documentation:

+NOTE: most of the documentation pages below can be viewed as HTML, as a Jupyter notebook, and the Jupyter notebook can be downloaded for running on your own computer.

 * [Installation](installation.md)
 * The Document class and classes related to components of a document:
   * [Annotation](annotations) / [Annotation Notebook](https://nbviewer.jupyter.org/urls/gatenlp.github.io/python-gatenlp/annotations.ipynb) / [Notebook Download](annotations.ipynb)